thunderclient/thunder-client-support/README.md

   - First Export Thunder Client collection to json file, Then convert to Postman format using below options
   - From Command Palette - `Convert To Postman Format` option available
   - From Sidebar menu at the Top `(...)` select `Convert To Postman Format`

-<a name="runcol"></a>
-## Run Collection
-* You can test multiple requests using Collection, select `Run All` option from the collection menu.
-* The collection runner will execute all requests and test cases and display the result.

 <a name="keyboard"></a>
 ## Keyboard Shortcuts